mcasperson/SuseBuildpacks/example-buildpack.md

 api = "0.5"
 ```

 The `buildpack` section defines the details of our buildpack.
-The `id` property is a globally unique identifier, the `version` property defines the buildpack version, and the `name` defines a human readable name.
+The `id` property is a globally unique identifier, the `version` property defines the buildpack version, and the `name` defines a human readable name:

 ```
 [buildpack]